apache/doris-website/versioned_docs/version-2.1/table-design/data-partition.md

 - If there is a need to delete historical data (such as retaining only the data for the most recent several days), composite partition can be used to achieve this goal by deleting historical partitions.
 Alternatively, `DELETE` statements can be sent within specified partitions to delete data.

 - Each partition can specify the number of buckets independently.
-For example, when data is partitioned by day and there are significant differences in data volume between days, the number of tablets for each partition can be specified to reasonably distribute data across different partitions.
+For example, when data is partitioned by day and there are significant differences in data volume between days, the number of buckets for each partition can be specified to reasonably distribute data across different partitions.
 It is recommended to choose a column with high distinctiveness as the bucketing column.

 ### Example of creating a table